open-webrtc-toolkit/owt-client-native/talk/owt/docs/cpp/cpp.md

 # 2 Supported platforms {#section2}
 Open WebRTC Toolkit Client SDK for Windows supports Windows 7 and later versions.
 # 3 Getting started {#section3}
-Application on Open WebRTC Toolkit Client SDK for Windows should be built with Microsoft Visual Studio\* 2015 or 2017.
+Application on Open WebRTC Toolkit Client SDK for Windows should be built with Microsoft Visual Studio\* 2017 or 2019.
 Running time library for linking should be `Multi-threaded Debug (/MTd)` for debug version or `Multi-threaded (/MT)` for release version.
-Supported platforms are x86 and x64.
+Supported platform is x64.
 The release package includes one sample application to get you started quickly with the SDK.
-The following two static libraries are provided in the SDK for both x86 and x64, along with their headers:
+The following two static libraries are provided in the SDK for only x64, along with their headers:
 - owt-debug.lib - this library includes all the WebRTC features for debug usages.
 - owt-release.lib - this library includes all the WebRTC features for release usages. owt-debug.lib|owt-release references libraries in Windows SDK for DXVA support.
 Your application must statically link